 If you have queries, please contact Bi-Borough CPD Co-ordinator, Clare Sumpter by calling 07973 124014 or emailing firstname.lastname@example.org

-Please see below for a list of dates for the SENDCo Network Meetings for the next year will be released soon.
-Please check back for for information.
-All meetings run from 13.30-16.00, and will be held at various venues across the Bi-borough.

-### As it reads

-If you have queries, please contact Bi-Borough CPD Co-ordinator, Clare Sumpter by calling 07973 124014 or emailing firstname.lastname@example.org

-A list of SENDCo Network Meetings for the next year will be released soon.
-Please check back for for information.
+A list of SENDCo Network Meetings for the year 2019/20 can be found below.
 All meetings run from 13.30-16.00, and will be held at various venues across the Bi-borough.